osmandapp/web/main/docs/user/personal/import-export.md

 </Tabs>

 All the data you have configured and created can be exported using the **Export menu**.
 The menu consists of three groups: *Settings*, *My Places*, and *Resources*, which contain all available file folders.
 In each folder, you can select the files you want to export, one at a time or all at once.
+All exported files are saved in OSF format.

 - **Settings**: *Profiles*, *OsmAnd Settings*, *Quick action*, *POI Type*, *Avoid road*
 - **My Places**: *Favorites*, *Tracks*, *OSM notes*, *OSM edits*, *A/V notes*, *Map markers*, *Markers history*, *Search history*, *Navigation history*, *Itinerary*.